samdev-pro/samdev-pro/README.md

 By bridging construction tech with data engineering, I help teams replace manual Smartsheet/Excel chaos with scalable analytics and reporting tools.

+I enable construction and commissioning teams to move from manual spreadsheets to automated data pipelines and real-time dashboards.

 ---

 ## 🧰 What I do